sbcc-cs105/EX01-HelloWorld/README.md

 ## Exercise: HelloWorld (8 Points)

-_**Note** that all assignments must be able to run in the lab.
-If you do your assignment from home then it must run as if it was done in the lab.
-Assignments that are not compatible receive no credit and you will not be allowed to resubmit.
+_**Note:** All assignments must be able to run in the SBCC Computer lab.
+If you do your assignment from home then you must verify that it will work in the lab.
+Assignments that do not run in the SBCC Computer lab will potentially receive no credit and you will not be allowed to resubmit.
 Please test your code in the lab before submitting it._
+,
 The project name of this exercise is **HelloWorld**.

-This is your first assignment and this assignment's purpose is to give you some practice using the tools that we will be involved with all semester.
-This exercise should help you adapt to the class' workflow.
+This is your first assignment and this assignment's purpose is to give you some practice using the tools that we will use all semester.
+This exercise should help you adapt to the class' _workflow_.

 The **first thing you should do** is read the BitBucket repository titled "[How to Start Every Project in this Class](http://crowd.cs.sbcc.edu:7990/projects/CS105F2016/repos/allan.knight/browse/HowToStartEveryProject.md)".

-After you have read that page follow the instructions.
+After you have read that page, follow the instructions.
 The **ProjectName** mentioned on the page is called **HelloWorld** for this assignment.
 All assignments start with a sentence giving you the name of the project.
-You can see this above in the bolded word.
+You can see this above in bold text.

 Once you have followed the instructions shown on the "How to Start Every Project in this Class" web page you should have a file called **HelloWorld.java**.
 Replace all of the code present in that file with the code shown below.